Absolpega/hyprland-dots/README.md

-# hyprland-dots
+# My Hyprland dots

-my hyprland dots
+Please make sure to edit `settings.conf` for your own needs.